LorduFreeman/displaymode/README.md

 2. Enable the Module in your Worlds Module Settings

+3. NEW: Download my changed displaymode.js and overwrite the original one.

 ## Usage
 Just click the Anvil Icon in the topright corner of the Application